A Restricted Latent Class Model with Polytomous Attributes and Respondent-Level Covariates

 \textbf{Data availability} \quad Data and/or research tools used in the preparation of this manuscript were obtained from the National Institute of Mental Health (NIMH) Data Archive (NDA).
 NDA is a collaborative informatics system created by the National Institutes of Health to provide a national resource to support and accelerate research in mental health.
 Dataset identifier(s): \url{https://dx.doi.org/10.15154/as7z-bc83}.
 This manuscript reflects the views of the authors and may not reflect the opinions or views of the NIH or of the Submitters submitting original data to NDA.

 \textbf{Code availability} \quad A Python package, \texttt{probitlcm}, containing an implementation of the procedures for simulation, data analysis, and model selection described in this manuscript has been released under a FLO (free/libre/open) license and is available at \url{https://github.com/ericwayman01/probitlcm}.
+The parameter values used in the simulations are available at \url{https://github.com/ericwayman01/probitlcm_params}.

-\textbf{Funding} \quad This work was supported by the following research grants, which are listed in the form ``research funder, grant number'': (1) National Science Foundation, SES-2150628, (2) National Science Foundation, SES 19-51057.
+\textbf{Funding} \quad This work was partially supported by the U.S. National Science Foundation, under award numbers SES 2150628 and SES 1951057.